The keys to opening the

 particularly green

-industries, that will
+information technology, that will

 put our population back